ndrwptrsn/regional_shipping_api/README.md

 }
 ```

-Adding 'categorical' rules, i.e. rules that use the 'in' operator to check against a list stored in the db, will require a adding a new model, migration, and controller.
-Hopefully between the existing code and the commands below, this task is straight-forward, but as it is now, it cannot be done programmatically.
+Adding 'categorical' rules, i.e. rules that use the 'in' operator to check against a list stored in the db, may require a adding a new model, migration, or controller if the model and/or attribute does not already exist in the db.

 ```
 add 'categorical' rule